stepherg/bbfdm/README.md

 > Note1: JSON File can only add vendor or standard objects that are not implemented by `libbbfdm`

 > Note2: JSON File is not allowed to overwrite objects/parameters

+> Note3: Set, Add, Delete methods are only allowed for uci mapping. therefore for ubus mapping, only Get method is authorized

+> Note4: Each object definition in JSON file must begin with "Device." and should have the full parent path if it is under another object

 - For more examples on JSON files, you can see these links: [X_IOPSYS_EU_MCPD](https://dev.iopsys.eu/feed/broadcom/-/blob/devel/mcpd/files/etc/bbfdm/json/X_IOPSYS_EU_MCPD.json), [UserInterface](/test/files/etc/bbfdm/json/UserInterface.json), [X_IOPSYS_EU_Dropbear](/test/files/etc/bbfdm/json/X_IOPSYS_EU_Dropbear.json)